Science & Research Visa Sponsorship Jobs in Florida

 Which science & research companies sponsor visas in Florida?

 Major Florida science and research employers sponsoring visas include NASA Kennedy Space Center, Scripps Research Institute, Moffitt Cancer Center, University of Florida, University of Miami, Florida Institute of Technology, and biotech companies in Miami's life sciences district.
 Defense contractors like Lockheed Martin and Boeing also sponsor researchers for aerospace projects.
-Academic medical centers and research universities throughout the state regularly file H-1B petitions for international researchers.
+Academic medical centers and research universities throughout the state regularly file H-1B visa petitions for international researchers.

 Which visa types are most common for science & research roles in Florida?